Chart Color Schemes

 Aberglasslyn is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Dwelling structure in Aberglasslyn, as evaluated at the Census 2016, comprised 92.4% houses and 7.6% other dwellings.
-In comparison, Non-Metro NSW had 82.6% houses and 17.4% other dwellings.
-Home ownership in Aberglasslyn was 22.3%, with mortgaged dwellings at 45.5% and rented at 32.2%.
-The median monthly mortgage repayment was $1,950, higher than Non-Metro NSW's average of $1,733.
-The median weekly rent figure was $430, compared to Non-Metro NSW's $330.
-Nationally, Aberglasslyn's mortgage repayments were higher at $1,950 compared to the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The dwelling structure in Aberglasslyn, as per the latest Census, consisted of 92.4% houses and 7.6% other dwellings.
+In comparison, Regional NSW had 82.6% houses and 17.4% other dwellings.
+Home ownership in Aberglasslyn was at 22.3%, with mortgaged dwellings at 45.5% and rented ones at 32.2%.
+The median monthly mortgage repayment in the area was $1,950, higher than Regional NSW's average of $1,733.
+The median weekly rent figure in Aberglasslyn was $430, compared to Regional NSW's $330.
+Nationally, Aberglasslyn's mortgage repayments were higher at $1,950 against the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing